CitizenPlane/slate/source/index.html.md

 }
 ```

 This endpoint creates a booking request on a flight (identified by its id).
 A booking request holds the number of seats set in the request payload for **fifteen minutes**.
-Seat price and infant price won't be subject to any changes during this time period.
+Seat and infant prices won't be subject to any changes during this time period.

 <aside class ="notice">Should the booking not be confirmed, the request would be canceled and the seats put back in sales.</aside>